microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/81.skills-skilldialog/README.md

   git clone https://github.com/microsoft/botbuilder-samples.git
   ```

+- Open the `SkillDialogSample.sln` solution and configure it to [start debugging with multiple processes](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-multiple-processes?view=vs-2019#start-debugging-with-multiple-processes).
+- (Optional) Configure the LuisAppId, LuisAPIKey and LuisAPIHostName section in the [DialogSkillBot/appsettings.json](DialogSkillBot/appsettings.json) if you want to run message activities through LUIS.

+You can also configure the sample to run using a Microsoft AppId and password, to do this:

 - Create a bot registration in the azure portal for the `DialogSkillBot` and update [DialogSkillBot/appsettings.json](DialogSkillBot/appsettings.json) with the AppId and password.
 - Create a bot registration in the azure portal for the DialogRootBot and update [DialogRootBot/appsettings.json](DialogRootBot/appsettings.json) with the AppId and password.
 - Update the BotFrameworkSkills section in [DialogRootBot/appsettings.json](DialogRootBot/appsettings.json) with the AppId for the skill you created in the previous step.
-- (Optional) Configure the LuisAppId, LuisAPIKey and LuisAPIHostName section in the [DialogSkillBot/appsettings.json](DialogSkillBot/appsettings.json) if you want to run message activities through LUIS.
-- Open the `SkillDialogSample.sln` solution and configure it to [start debugging with multiple processes](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-multiple-processes?view=vs-2019#start-debugging-with-multiple-processes).
+- (Optionally) Add the `DialogRootBot` `MicrosoftAppId` to the `AllowedCallers` list in [DialogSkillBot/appsettings.json](DialogSkillBot/appsettings.json)

 ## Testing the bot using Bot Framework Emulator